-Comparison of timing in death registrations for deaths occurring pre- and post-pandemic
+Comparison of timing in death registrations for deaths occurring pre- and postpandemic

-Table A1.1 shows a breakdown of asbestos deaths occurring in the 5-year period 2014-2018 and deaths occurring in 2019, 2020 and 2021 by month the death was registered (excluding deaths that also mentioned mesothelioma).
-A small number of deaths occurring in 2019 and a majority of those occurring in 2020 and 2021 were registered during the pandemic when there could have been unusual pressures on the death certification system.
+Table A1.1 shows a breakdown of asbestosis deaths occurring in the 5-year period 2014-2018 and deaths occurring during 2019-22 by month the death was registered (excluding deaths that also mentioned mesothelioma).
+A small number of deaths occurring in 2019 and a majority of those occurring from 2020 were registered during the pandemic when there could have been unusual pressures on the death certification system.